kauri-io/Content/plasma-roundup/draft-plasma-article.md

 ## FourthState Labs

 Among the early Plasma implementations was [FourthState Labs](https://github.com/FourthState/plasma-mvp-rootchain), whose design included a rootchain contract according to the Plasma MVP.
 This rootchain, which other projects have also incorporated, is a series of Solidity smart contracts.
-Follow these steps to test them:
+It may be a good place to start if you are considering building your own Plasma chain.
+It is designed to maintain a mapping from from block number to merkle root, processing deposits, withdrawals and resolving transaction disputes.
+FourthState has written tests for these features which you can run by following these steps:

 ```shell
 git clone https://github.com/fourthstate/plasma-mvp-rootchain